 It’s tempting to believe that there is must be a flaw in your building if you find condensation, but in most cases it’s is a sign of a well sealed structure which is just being used for everyday activities.
 In our recent past, homes were draughty and cold as they were badly sealed and poorly insulated; not ideal for comfort but excellent at reducing warm air and associated humidity.
 Draughts allow fresh air (containing less moisture) in to replace the current moisture laden air.
 If a garden room is very poorly insulated you will see condensation on the walls and even ceiling as well as the windows as these surfaces will all be cold.
 Also, the smaller and better sealed a structure is the more likely you are to see condensation.

 Most garden buildings and modern homes are nearly air-tight which increases the likelihood of condensation, this is completely normal if you are actively using the space.
 As we are well aware of this we make sure that our buildings contain ventilation, often with a powered fan.
-This is not an answer on it’s own though, as enough ventilation to entirely prevent condensation would mean the buildings would never be heated adequately and would also always be draughty.
+This is not an answer on it’s own though, as enough ventilation to entirely avoid condensation would mean the buildings would never be heated adequately and would also always be draughty.
 Simply having a window or two open, and allowing fresh air to circulate for a couple of hours a day, can completely stop condensation from forming.

 If you do discover condensation, use a “squeegee” and a paper towel to clear any water droplets from your windows.
 Leaving it to evaporate back into the air, so it can condense again, makes little sense.